mauriciopoppe/blog/site/content/notes/learning-french.md

 ## Conclusion

 Learning a language by applying the comprehensible input method accelerated my progress.
-None of it would have been possible without putting effort every time that I can.
+None of it would have been possible without trying whenever I can.
 Discipline and consistency are the key.